Functional-Metabolomics-Lab/FBMN-STATS/README.md

 In Colab, before starting to run this notebook with your own data, save a copy of this notebook in your own Google Drive by clicking on <b> File &rarr; Save a copy in Drive. </b> You can give whatever meaningful name to your notebook.
 You can find this newly created file under the folder  <b> 'Colab Notebooks'</b> in your Drive.

 Although Colab is a Jupyter Notebook environment, Colab is different from Jupyter Notebook in loading files and writing the output files.

+## For QIIME2 Users (To be edited):
+The Notebook provided here cannot be accessed using Google Colab.

 ## For first time Colab users, some useful information to note:

 ### 1. Package Installation: